azkiflay/ansible/README.md

 </p>
 <p align="center"><strong>Figure 4:</strong> Checking controller's to hosts using ad hoc command </p>

 The first ad hoc command results in "UNREACHABLE!" error for both hosts.
 Paricularly, the *msg* part of the results states ""msg": "Failed to connect to the host via ssh: aheb@192.168.0.10: Permission denied (publickey,password)".
-This makes sense because the local username *aheb* does not exist on both of the hosts in the inventory.ini file.
+This makes sense because the local user name *aheb* does not exist on both of the hosts in the inventory.ini file.

 ```bash
   ansible -i inventory.ini all -m ping # all --> target all hosts in that inventory.
 ```

-To tackle this problem, the username on a host can be specified using the *-u* option, as has been done in the following.
+To tackle this problem, the user name on a host can be specified using the *-u* option, as has been done in the following.

 ```bash
   ansible -i inventory.ini all -m ping -u azkiflay # returns error on one of the hosts, but successful on the other host